 In more recent times, artists like Winslow Homer, John Singer Sargent, and Georgia O’Keefe produced cherished pieces of art working in the great outdoors.
 Interestingly, it was the invention of tubed paint and boxed easels that made outdoor painting possible.
 Prior to that, artists needed to be inside to grind and mix their paints.

 Plein Air Landscapes Outdoor Lesson Plan

-The benefit of painting out of doors, other than being out of doors, is the natural light that allows an artist to paint things just as the eye sees them.
+The benefit of painting outdoors, other than being outdoors, is the natural light that allows an artist to paint things just as the eye sees them.
 Students painting outside are able to capture highlights and shadows as well as the objects in their scene.